-Role of the review committee
+(v) Role of the review committee

-- 5.26 The coordinator of the review committee appoints the translator(s).
-The translators must: - (a) be native speakers of the language of translation; - (b) have an excellent command of English; and - (c) have experience in translation of financial reporting standards.
+- 5.27 The coordinator of the review committee appoints the translator(s).
+The translators shall: - (a) be native speakers of the language of translation; - (b) have an excellent command of English; and

-- 5.27 The voluntary coordinator of the review committee coordinates the committee members and the translation review process. - 5.28 The coordinator agrees to support and promote the objectives of the Foundation (paragraph 1.1). - 5.29 The coordinator's role includes the following duties and responsibilities: - (a) responsibility for coordination of the translation and review.
-This will typically involve: - (i) liaising with the Foundation to establish timetables; - (ii) forwarding planning and other information to the review committee members; - (iii) distributing the review work among the review committee members, setting and monitoring time lines; - (iv) supervising and resolving conflicting terminology suggestions or corrections to the translated text made by the review committee members; and - (v) notifying the TAC team of any terminology or style issues in the English text that make it difficult to understand or translate. - (b) have a casting vote in the event of a tied committee vote, and final approval of documents; - (c) responsibility for compliance with these process requirements; - (d) obtain approval from the TAC team for new review committee members; - (e) consider accepting new committee members proposed by the TAC team and if accepted, be responsible for fully involving them in the process; - (f) submit a short quarterly report to the TAC team that includes a summary of the committee's work in the last quarter (e.g. a list of files that are being worked on or any delays to the agreed schedules); and - (g) submit an annual report of the review committee's composition and activities to the TAC team. - 5.30 Review committee members have the following duties and responsibilities: - (a) agree to act in the public interest in all committee matters; - (b) meet at such times and locations as they determine; - (c) review and debate the translation of key terms of the Standards and text within the period designated by the coordinator; and - (d) accept the coordinator's decision in the event of a tied vote. - 5.31 The contribution of the review committee members to the translation process is publicly acknowledged on our website by publishing their names.
-The members are also entitled to free-of-charge access to the Foundation's subscription service (eIFRS) to assist in their work. - Further information, including the list of the existing translations, can be found on the Foundation's website at: http://ifrs.my/issued-standards/ifrs-translations/.
+- (c) have experience in translation of financial reporting standards. - 5.28 The voluntary coordinator of the review committee coordinates the committee members and the translation review process. - 5.29 The coordinator agrees to support and promote the objectives of the Foundation (paragraph 1.1). - 5.30 The coordinator has several duties and responsibilities, specifically: - (a) to coordinate the translation and review, including: - (i) liaising with the Foundation to set timetables; - (ii) forwarding planning and other information to the review committee members; - (iii) distributing the review work among the review committee members; - (iv) setting and monitoring time lines; - (v) supervising and resolving conflicting terminology suggestions or corrections to the translated text made by the review committee members; and - (vi) notifying the TAC team of any terminology or style issues in the English text that make it difficult to understand or translate; - (b) to cast the determining vote in the event of a tied committee vote; - (c) to give final approval of documents; - (d) to ensure compliance with these process requirements; - (e) to obtain approval from the TAC team for new review committee members; - (f) to consider accepting new committee members proposed by the TAC team and if accepted, to be responsible for fully involving them in the process; - (g) to submit a short quarterly report to the TAC team that includes a summary of the committee's work in the last quarter (for example, a list of files that are being worked on or any delays to the agreed schedules); and - (h) to submit an annual report of the review committee's composition and activities to the TAC team. - 5.31 Review committee members have several duties and responsibilities, specifically: - (a) to agree to act in the public interest in all committee matters; - (b) to meet at such times and locations as they determine; - (c) to review and debate the translation of key terms of the Standards and text within the period designated by the coordinator; and - (d) to accept the coordinator's decision in the event of a tied vote - 5.32 The contribution of the review committee members to the translation process might be publicly acknowledged on our website by publishing their names.
+The members are also entitled to free-of-charge access to the Foundation's digital subscription service to assist in their work. - Further information, including the list of the existing translations, can be found on the Foundation's website at: https://ifrs.my/issued-standards/ifrs-translations/.